The Pros and Cons of Kangaroo Leather

 A Brief Timeline On California’s Kangaroo Ban

-The issue is way more complex and political, maybe a tad bit too much for this outlet.
-But in short, California’s ban was not unanimously agreed upon and for decades now, legislators have gone back and forth to the voting floor to discern what the right approach is.
+The issue is way more complex and political, and it may be a tad bit too much for this outlet.
+In short, California’s ban was not unanimously agreed upon, and for decades now, legislators have gone back and forth to the voting floor to discern the right approach.
 In recent times, California’s ban has been cited as a precedent for Oregon legislators totally their own state ban.

-- 1974 – 3 commercially hunted kangaroo species were classified to be endangered and the US banned ‘roo imports
+- 1974: Three commercially hunted kangaroo species were classified as endangered, and the US banned ‘roo imports

 Kangaroo Leather vs Cow Leather